CardosDAN/CardosDan/README.md

 🔭 I’m currently working on creating a ToDo web app using the technologies mentioned below.

-🌱 I’m currently learning SpringBoot, React and MongoDB.
+🌱 I’m currently learning SpringBoot, React, MongoDB, NestJS and Prisma.

 📫 How to reach me:
 My email address cardosdan08@gmail.com